UFC Fight Night: Blachowicz vs. Jacare: Predictions & Analysis

 A few statistical edges stand out.
 Melo throws significantly more leather — a 4.5 sig. strike per minute gap.
 Melo is far more active with takedowns, averaging 0.0 more per 15 minutes.
 Cortez has tighter striking defense, making opponents miss more often.

 The Pick: Tracy Cortez over Vanessa Melo.
-We're leaning Cortez here at 69%, a solid but not overwhelming edge.
-The market and our model are aligned — the line looks fair.
+We're leaning Cortez here at 73%, a solid but not overwhelming edge.
+Notably, the betting market has Cortez at 67% implied while our model sees 73% — a 6-point disagreement that could signal value.

 Methodology